Alan-eMartin/Alan-eMartin/README.md

 I am currently learning the fundementals of Rust, and am reading through **0 to Production, Rust** by Luca Palmieri.

-With this I hope to expand my skills of the backend to from NodeJS to rust, and learn many of the best practices highlighted in the book.
+With this I hope to expand my skills of the backend from NodeJS to rust, and learn many of the best practices highlighted in the book.

 ## Facts about ME